 In addition to common order options available on exchanges, Kraken offers additional order options for advanced traders.
-The other order options offer you more flexibility with your orders.
-It also allows you to be specific on how you would like positions to be closed if the open order is executed.
-Other order options include: Conditional Close, Order Start/Expiration Time, P/L/Fee Currency, and post limit orders.
+The other order options offer you more flexibility with your orders, as well as allow you to be specific on how you would like positions to be closed if the open order is executed.
+Other order options include: Conditional Close, Order Start/Expiration Time, P/L/Fee Currency Preference, and Post Limit orders.

-Order Start Time: The "Start" field allows you to customise the time at which the order is placed on the market.
+Order Start Time: The "Start" field allows you to customize the time at which the order is placed on the market.

-Order Expiration: The "Expires" field allows you to customise the time at which the order is cancelled if it isn't filled.
+Order Expiration Time: The "Expires" field allows you to customize the time at which the order is cancelled if it isn't filled.

-Post Limit Order: This check-box ensures that a limit order has to be posted on the books (or canceled) entailing maker fees.
-On the other hand, this feature prevents placing a limit buy order that matches against the sell side of the order book (and vice versa for sell orders) which would result in taker fees.
+This prevents order taker fees and ensures the maker fee if it is executed.
+The order will get posted on the books (or be cancelled).
+This prevents placing a limit buy order that matches against the sell side of the order book (and vice versa for sell orders) which would result in taker fees.

 You have chosen USD as your preferred “fee currency” for the order.
 The “post limit order” box has been checked which means the order will cancel if the price has already moved below $7,826.70 by the “start” time.

 A conditional close limit order has been set at $10,000.
 This would result in a sell limit order of 1 XBT being created once the primary order has executed.
 The conditional close would close the position once the price of XBT has reached $10,000.